 The objective of the Bank's capital and solvency management is to have an adequate amount of capital to support its business strategy and to fulfil the regulatory capital requirements.
 The Bank also needs to ensure that it is sufficiently capitalized to withstand severe macroeconomic downturns.
 The Bank is using the internal rating based (IRB) approach for calculation of capital requirements for credit risk for retail exposures.
 Otherwise, standard method is applied for credit risk.
 For operational risk standard method is applied in calculating capital requirement.

 Capital management and practices are based on an internal capital and liquidity adequacy assessment process (ICLAAP).
 In this process, the Bank identifies its risks and determines its solvency need.

 Total capital consists of tier 1 capital that is common equity tier 1 capital after deductions.
-On 31 December 2021, the total capital amounted to EUR 322.4 million (297.6 million), and the total capital ratio was 63.4 (33.6) per cent.
-The common equity tier 1 capital ratio was 63.4 (33.6) per cent.
-The reference year total capital ratio calculation includes 15 per cent risk weight floor, which was removed by the FIN-FSA from the beginning of 2021 onwards for residential mortgage loans.
-The Board of the Financial Supervisory Authority has decided on 30 September 2020 not to continue to use the risk weight floor after 1 January 2021.
-Total capital has increased by EUR 24.9 million mainly due to the decision to refrain from distribution of profit in 2021.
-FIN-FSA decided not to continue recommendation to refrain from distribution of profit after 30.9.2021.
+On 31 December 2022, the total capital amounted to EUR 335.9 million (322.4 million), and the total capital ratio was 60.2 (63.4) per cent.
+The common equity tier 1 capital ratio was 60.2 (63.4) per cent.
+Total capital has increased by EUR 13.5 million mainly due to the decision to refrain from distribution of profit in 2022.

-Risk exposure amount (REA) was EUR 508.8 million (885.2 million).
+Risk exposure amount (REA) was EUR 558.3 million (508.8 million).